openebs/website/website/src/blogs/2017-05-24-data-scientists-adopting-tools-and-solutions-that-allow-them-to-focus-more-on-data-science-and-less.md

 Type 3: Administer Infrastructure/Tools

-Data Scientists are primarily interested in *Type 1: Data Science tasks,* some sample tasks under this category (at different stages of the workflow) are:
+Data Scientists are primarily interested in *Type 1: Data Science tasks*, some sample tasks under this category (at different stages of the workflow) are:

 ![Data Science tasks at different stages of the workflow](https://cdn-images-1.medium.com/max/800/0*t41w0qHFapFBWtX_.)

-*One of the crucial requirements for the data scientist is to produce accurate and reproducible analysis by collaborating with larger teams.*[*Martin Hack*](https://twitter.com/mhackster)*, commented that he has come across situations where the accuracy of the models change from the time the models were generated to the time that they are presented to a wider audience.
+*One of the crucial requirements for the data scientist is to produce accurate and reproducible analysis by collaborating with larger teams. *[Martin Hack](https://twitter.com/mhackster)*, commented that he has come across situations where the accuracy of the models change from the time the models were generated to the time that they are presented to a wider audience.
 This is usually attributed to the change in the data using which the model was generated.*

 The efficiency and confidence with which these tasks are performed or improved (in an iterative way) are dependent, in the current scenario, on some *best practices*.
 The best practices range from following certain naming conventions for the data files used to tuning infrastructure/tools — like databases, distributed systems that are used to run the analytical or modeling tasks.